kotsolakos/portfolio/README.md

 # Getting Started with Vite
-This project was bootstrapped with Create React App.
+This project was bootstrapped with Vite.

 ## Available Scripts
 In the project directory, you can run: